Satvinderk1/Data-Analyst-Nanodegree/Project 5 Communicate Data Findings/readme.md

 ## Dataset

-> Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.

 This dataset contains information about Ford Gobike trips from 2017.
 Ford Gobike is now known as Bay wheels which is a regional public bicycle sharing system in San Francisco Bay Area, California.
 This dataset contains around 500,000+ trip records.
 It can be downloaded from [Here](https://s3.amazonaws.com/baywheels-data/2017-fordgobike-tripdata.csv.zip) with the feature information available [Here](https://www.lyft.com/bikes/bay-wheels/system-data).

 There are 519,700 rows each representing an individual bike trip with 13 features as follows: